tenebrousedge/shell_guide/shell_guide.md

 ```

 You also have dotfiles which are configuration for various things.
 Those are the hidden files that begin with a period.
 Changing any of the config options is, well, optional, but you may want to do so.
-Generally it's a good idea to [keep your dotfiles under source control][git-dotfile] but it's slightly trickier to get those set up on a new machine than your normal git repo, so if you do this, make a script that does these steps for you. ##NOTE: got a script/link/etc?##
+Generally it's a good idea to [keep your dotfiles under source control][git-dotfile] but it's slightly trickier to get those set up on a new machine than your normal git repo, so if you do this, make a script that does these steps for you.

 ### git